SamirTalwar/talks/design-patterns-in-the-21st-century.md

 </section>

 <section markdown="1">
-But if we break apart that constructor…
+But if we break apart that `using` method…

     interface MixPreparation {
         Mix using(Ingredient eggs, Ingredient butter, Ingredient sugar);